-&lt;sup>3I use the term "working" to denote both the employed in the private or public sector and the self-employed.
+$^{^{1}}$ I use the term "working" to denote both the employed in the private or public sector and the self-employed at time of the interview of wave 2.

-$^4$ In SHARE, questions on the children's nest-leaving age are asked for a maximum of four children.
+$^{^{2}}$ In SHARE, questions on the children's nest-leaving age are asked for a maximum of four children.

-To determine the retirement age of the fathers and age at which children leave the nest, I exploit recall information from the following two questions in the questionnaire asked to the parents: "In what year did you retire?" and "In what year did the child move from the parental household?".
-The availability of such information relating events that occurred at some point in time before the year of the survey is essential because it allows for the creation of a retrospective panel dataset.
-For this reason to conduct the analysis, I assume that individuals can locate past events along the time line with adequate precision.
-While these retrospective data are self-reported and may be susceptible to recall bias (Gibson et al. 2005), which could be amplified by the fact that children's year of home leaving is reported by their parents, the validation studies by Havari and Mazzonna (2011) and Garrouste and Paccagnella (2010) find that the fraction of memory errors is likely to be low, thereby confirming the overall accuracy of the retrospective information in the SHARE data.
-An important caveat of my data is worth mentioning.
-With the exception of the year of nest-leaving, I lack any source of time-varying information on children, such as the year of marriage, the year young people left education or their employment history.
-As discussed in the introduction, I conduct the main analysis by grouping countries into Southern (Italy.
-Spain and Greece), Northern (Sweden, Denmark and the Netherlands) and Central (Austria, Germany, Switzerland, France and Belgium) Europe.
+I assume that individuals can locate past events along the time line with adequate precision.
+Although these retrospective data are self-reported and may be susceptible to recall error that may bias coefficient estimates, the validation studies by Havari and Mazzonna (2011) and Garrouste and Paccagnella (2010) find that the fraction of memory errors is likely to be low, thereby confirming the overall accuracy of the retrospective information in the SHARE data.3 Some limitations of my data are worth mentioning.
+First, with the exception of the year of nest-leaving, I lack any source of time-varying information on children, such as the year of marriage, the year young people left education or their employment history.
+Second, I lack information regarding the reason for children's nest-leaving, and there is no information on the characteristics of the house at the time of children's moving-out.

+As discussed in the introduction, I conduct the main analysis by grouping countries into Southern (Italy, Spain and Greece), Northern (Sweden, Denmark and the Netherlands) and Central (Austria, Germany, Switzerland, France and Belgium) Europe.
 Figure 1 illustrates the mean age at which children leave the nest by gender and country group.
 As expected, young adults living in Southern Europe moved out much later than their counterparts in the other regions.
 To be more specific, compared to youths in Northern European countries, Italians, Spanish and Greek children left approximately five years later (26.9 years in Southern Europe versus 22.1 years in Northern Europe).
 Young people in the Central European countries fall somewhere between these extremes.
-The figure also shows the presence of a gender gap in nest-leaving age: daughters leave the parental home earlier than sons, ranging from approximately 1 year in Northern and Central Europe to approximately 2 years in Southern Europe.
-This gap can partly be explained by the fact that age at marriage, which is positively correlated with the postponement of home-leaving, is lower for women.
-In Figure 2, I show that the proportion of married
+The figure also shows the presence of a gender gap in nest-leaving age: daughters leave the parental home earlier than sons, ranging from approximately one year in Northern and Central Europe to approximately two years in Southern Europe.
+This gap can partly be explained by the fact that age at marriage, which is positively correlated with the postponement of home-leaving, is lower for women.4